 Annual Enrollment Period

-The period of time during which people enrolled in Part A and B of Medicare are able to enroll in a Medicare Advantage or Prescription Drug Plan (PDP).
-Those who are currently on Medicare Advantage or PDP plans may make changes to their plans during this period.
-This enrollment period runs annually from October 15th through December 7th with coverage beginning on January 1st.
+If you are already enrolled in Medicare Part A and B, you can enroll in a Medicare Advantage or Prescription Drug Plan (PDP) during the Annual Enrollment Period (AEP).
+If you are currently on a Medicare Advantage or PDP plan, you can make changes to your plan during this time.
+This enrollment period occurs annually from October 15th through December 7th, with coverage beginning on January 1st.

 Annual Notice of Changes (ANOC)

-A document provided by each Medicare plan to all enrollees, detailing any changes in coverage, costs or service area that will go into effect in January of the approaching plan year.
-Medicare requires that health plans notify all enrolled members of these changes by mail by either September 30th or 15 days before the start of the Annual Enrollment Period.
+A document provided by each Medicare plan to all enrollees detailing any changes in coverage, costs, or service area that will go into effect in January of the approaching year.
+Medicare requires that health plans notify you of these changes by mail by September 30th.so you can review them prior to the Annual Enrollment Period.

 An individual who has health insurance coverage through the Medicare or Medicaid program.

-A benefit period is the space of time that begins on the day that a beneficiary is admitted to either a hospital or skilled nursing facility and which ends sixty consecutive days after they last received care at either a hospital or skilled nursing facility.
-Each benefit period has its own inpatient hospital deductible that must be paid.
-If a beneficiary is admitted to a hospital or skilled nursing facility after a benefit period is closed, a new benefit period begins.
+A benefit period is the space of time that begins on the day that you are admitted to either a hospital or skilled nursing facility.
+The period ends sixty consecutive days after you last receive care at either a hospital or skilled nursing facility.
+Each benefit period has its own inpatient hospital deductible cost that you must pay.
+A new benefit period begins if youare admitted to a hospital or skilled nursing facility after a benefit period is closes.
 There is no limit to the number of benefit periods provided.

-The percentage of the cost of healthcare service or prescription drugs that a beneficiary is required to pay after their plan deductible.
+The percentage of the cost of health care services or prescription drugs that you must pay after you have met your plan’s deductible.

-A flat rate, out-of-pocket payment that a beneficiary is required to pay for prescription drugs or healthcare services ranging from medical visits to procedures.
-Copayments are preset and may vary based upon the type of service.
-Copayments and coinsurance for in-network care go towards your maximum out-of-pocket costs.
+A flat rate, out-of-pocket payment that you must pay for prescription drugs or health care services.
+Copayments are preset and may vary based upon the type of service you receive .
+Copayments and coinsurance for in-network Medicare-covered services go toward your maximum out-of-pocket costs.

-The amount that a beneficiary has to pay for medical services or prescription drugs before their healthcare plan, prescription drug plan, or Medicare begins to pay.
+The amount that you have to pay for medical services or prescription drugs before your health care plan, prescription drug plan, or Medicare begins to pay.

 Durable Medical Equipment (DME)

-Specific medical equipment ordered for use in the home by a physician in response to a medical condition or illness.
-Durable Medical Equipment is covered as part of home health services under Medicare Part B. Wheelchairs, hospital beds, and walkers are all examples of durable medical equipment.
+Medical equipment ordered for your use in the home by a physician to treat a medical condition or illness.
+Durable Medical Equipment is covered as part of home health services under Medicare Part B. Wheelchairs, hospital beds, and walkers are all examples of DME.

-An “emergency medical condition” is defined by Medicare a “medical condition manifesting itself by acute symptoms of severity (including severe pain) that a prudent layperson who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in: (a) placing the health of the individual in serious jeopardy; (b) serious impairment of bodily functions; or (c) serious dysfunction of any bodily organ or part of the body.
+An “emergency medical condition” is defined by Medicare as a “medical condition manifesting itself by acute symptoms of severity (including severe pain) that a prudent layperson who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in: (a) placing the health of the individual in serious jeopardy; (b) serious impairment of bodily functions; or (c) serious dysfunction of any bodily organ or part of the body.
+Medicare covers emergency services.

 Evidence of Coverage (EOC)

-A published list of prescription drugs that a health insurance plan provides payment for.
-Prescription drug plans and Medicare Advantage publish a new list each year, and are required to have them posted on their websites no later than October 15th of each year.
-Members are able to get a printed copy upon request.
+A published list of prescription drugs that a health insurance plan will cover.
+Prescription drug plans and Medicare Advantage publish a new list each year, and are required to post it on their websites no later than October 15th.
+You can get a printed copy upon request.
 The formulary is also referred to as the Prescription Drug Guide.

 Health Maintenance Organization (HMO)

-A type of health insurance coverage in which a beneficiary selects a primary care physician (PCP) from within the plan’s network and seeks care from that individual.
-When specialized care is required, the beneficiary is required to get a referral from their PCP to a specialist within the HMO’s network, and hospital care is also limited to those included in the plan’s network, though exceptions are made for emergencies.
+A type of health insurance coverage in which you selects and receive care from a primary care physician (PCP) from within the plan’s network.
+When specialized care is required, you must get a referral from your PCP to a specialist within the HMO’s network.Hospital care is also limited to facilities included in the plan’s network, although exceptions are made for emergencies.